This is one of numerous posts written today at the Riot in celebration of Octavia Butler’s birthday. See all the posts here.

 Octavia Butler inspired many writers — especially writers of color — by showing them that they could be writers, that there was a place for their fiction.
 That their dreams were worthy of following.
 These writers’ stories about Octavia Butler’s influence shows how important the Own Voices movement is in publishing.
 We need books written by black women, with black women on the cover, prominently displayed on bookshelves.
 We needed them yesterday, but today will have to do.
 Thankfully, for these authors, they found such a book.
 And that book was written more often than not written by Octavia Butler.

 Her fiction fostered many creative geniuses, and many more to come.
-Far more than listed here.
+Far more than the writers inspired by Octavia Butler listed here.

 Nnedi Okorafor, in an interview on Specter